remnawave/panel/docs/installation/reverse-proxies/try-cloudflare.md

 ## Setup

-Firstly lets create a folder for our docker-compose.yml file.
+Firstly lets create a directory for our docker-compose.yml file.

 ```bash
 mkdir -p /opt/remnawave/try-cloudflare && cd /opt/remnawave/try-cloudflare
 ```

-Create a file `docker-compose.yml` and paste the following configuration.
+Create a file called `docker-compose.yml` and paste the following configuration inside of it.

 ```bash
 nano docker-compose.yml